emissary-ingress/emissary/docs/topics/using/filters/jwt.md

       - name: "X-Token-C-Name"
         value: "{{ .token.Claims.name }}"
         # result will be "John Doe"
+      - name: "X-Token-C-Optional-Empty"
+        value: "{{ .token.Claims.optional }}"
+        # result will be "<no value>"; the header field will be set
+        # even if the "optional" claim is not set in the JWT.
+      - name: "X-Token-C-Optional-Unset"
+        value: "{{ if hasKey .token.Claims \"optional\" | not }}{{ doNotSet }}{{ end }}{{ .token.Claims.optional }}"
+        # Similar to "X-Token-C-Optional-Empty" above, but if the
+        # "optional" claim is not set in the JWT, then the header
+        # field won't be set either.
+        #
+        # Note that this does NOT remove/overwrite a client-supplied
+        # header of the same name.
+In order to distrust
+        # client-supplied headers, you MUST use a Lua script to
+        # remove the field before the Filter runs (see below).
       - name: "X-Token-C-Iat"
         value: "{{ .token.Claims.iat }}"
         # result will be "1.516239022e+09" (don't expect JSON numbers